contao/docs-archive/cookbook/contao4/bundle-dev/overview.md

 # Overview and basic structure

 Writing a reusable Contao 4 bundle is not hard.
-If you have experience developing Contao 3 extensions you'll quickly find your way.
+If you have experience in developing Contao 3 extensions you'll quickly find your way.

 Before we start, check out these overview sections from the Contao 4 developer
 reference: